Odiham, Greywell Moors and Basingstoke Canal

 This next stretch is very beautiful with the marsh on your right with its birds and aquatic plants and the river and wide waters of the Whitewater on your left.
 Behind the waters you will see phragmites reedbed and should hear reed warblers and reed buntings in the summer.
 Sparrowhawks are likely to be seen above you and in March they may be displaying high in the sky, often you may be attracted to them by the sound of crows, rooks or jackdaws challenging them.
 Working along the path you will soon see the picturesque mill, worth a photo!
 Pass the mill and turn right along the riverbank.
 This lovely stretch is a real chalk stream with clear waters, watercress and possibly even a kingfisher perched over the water looking for a fish.
 Part of the path is a boardwalk.
 Eventually, the path reaches St Mary’s churchyard a pretty spot with yew trees and the porch is maybe, somewhere to sit and eat some lunch.
 There is a single Commonwealth war grave here.

 Exit the churchyard and cross over into the field opposite along the marked path in the same direction as the previous path.
 Follow this across the field, where you may see pied wagtails or possibly, grey wagtails, and head towards the far-right corner towards the trees and river bank.
 Climb the stile when you reach the gardens and follow the path to the narrow lane and turn left.
 There’s no footpath here but traffic is low and just before you reach the T junction you’ll see your path up the steep slope on the right.
+(One option here is to visit the popular Fox and Goose pub just a few yards away at the end of the lane).
 You are now over the entrance to the Canal’s Greywell tunnel, famous for bats and a Site of Special Scientific Interest (SSSI) for its bat colonies.
 Natterers, Daubentons, whiskered, Brandts and brown long-eared bats, even a greater horseshoe bat have been recorded here.

 Crossing over the tunnel you join the towpath of the Basingstoke Canal.
 Most of the year this stretch has little grebes (also known as dabchicks) and many moorhens.
 There will also be good butterflies and aquatic plants in the undisturbed water – boats are not allowed this far.
 Following the towpath you can enjoy the canal’s natural environment with lovely hedgerows and flowers like stitchwort and celandine.
 Soon you reach Odiham Castle just off the towpath.
 This is well worth a visit being a free, important, historical site also known as King John’s Castle and has a strong connection with the signing of the Magna Carta.
 After a look around continue on the Canal towpath.